smcclatchy/introductory-statistics-with-r/_episodes/15-visualization.md

 ### Bivariate

+Boxplots and scatterplots are good ways to visualize two different variables.
 The `TVol` column represents the Tumor volume as an ordinal variable

 - 1 = Low
 - 2 = Medium
 - 3 = Extensive

 However, the way it is encoded in the dataset is as a (discrete) numeric variable, even though it actually represents a categorical variable.
-To convert the numeric column (or any column) into a categorical **factor** we can use the `as.factor` function.
+If we create a boxplot of tumor volume and age, the categories are not represented separately.

 ~~~